 In the meantime, Amelia and Reo caught up with Toby, who was already digging for the herbs.

 "See those plants with the bright orange color on the tip of the leaves?"
 Amelia whispered to Reo as she bent down to point at the herbs a few inches away from Toby.
 "Those are the herbs we need.
 The brighter the orange color, the more effect it has to be used as medicine.
-There are more of them inside this area.
+Judging by the good weather and vegetation, there will probably be more of them inside this area.
 I want you to find as many as you can and bring them here."